chelseanelson/final-project-1-chelseanelson/figures/README.md

 1. **univariate:** Directory containing files of figures related to my univariate analysis.
 2. **bivariate:** Directory containing files of figures related to my bivariate analysis.
 3. **multivariate:** Directory containing files of figures related to my multivariate analyses.
-Being separated into three subfiles, `question1`, `question2`. and `question3`.
+Being separated into two subfiles, one for each question, `question1` and  `question2`.
 4. **tables:** Directory to store tables or results generated during the analysis.

 ## Acknowledgement